t-brandt/orvara/README.rst

 Configuration
 -------------
-First, assign the appropriate file directories inside of config.py.
+First, assign the appropriate file directories inside of a config.txt file.
+See the example config.txt file in :code:`orbit3d/tests/data/config.txt`.
 If you are using relative astrometry, you must give paths for :code:`GaiaDataDir`, :code:`Hip1DataDir`, and :code:`Hip2DataDir`.
 Those are the paths to the intermediate data for GaiaDR2, the original Hipparcos data reduction, and the second Hipparcos data reduction.

 Usage
 -----
-After setting paths in the config.py file, you fit an orbit by running the following from the command line
+After setting paths in a config.txt file, you fit an orbit by running the following from the command line

 .. code-block:: bash

-    python orbitfit_3d.py -output-dir /path/to/output
+    python orbitfit_3d.py --output-dir /path/to/output --config-file path/to/config.txt

 The number of MCMC (markov-chain monte-carlo) walkers, temperatures, and steps can be set with the appropriate arguments.
 For example:

 .. code-block:: bash

-    python orbitfit_3d.py --ntemps 10 --nstep 10 --nwalkers 10 --nplanets 1 --nthreads 2
+    python orbitfit_3d.py --ntemps 10 --nstep 10 --nwalkers 10 --nplanets 1 --nthreads 2  --config-file path/to/config.txt --output-dir /path/to/output

 We have also specified the number of planets in the star-system and the number of threads to parallelize to via the nthreads and nplanets keywords.
 Not that the built-in parallelization is poor.
 It is better